theyaneshj17/TauHeterogenity/README.md

 ## Citation

+This codebase has been adapted and modified for Tau-PET data.

+The original methodology has been extended and customized to support Tau-PET–based analysis, training, and evaluation.
 If you use or adapt this code, please cite the original work:

+---

 ```bibtex
 @article{KANG2024120737,